web-mech/can-stream-rxjs/Readme.md

 # can-stream-rxjs

-Stream values into and out of computes using any streaming lib.
+Stream values into and out of computes using can-stream + rxjs
-Great for streaming libs that return emitters as a callback.

 ## Syntax